jo2232/Data_Boot_Project_2/README.md

 ##

 Project Statement: Our project will be to build a twitter analyzer that takes in a specific set of coordinates, or city name, and  returns information regarding the tweet and it's overal sentiment.
 The app will also search and return news articles and display a gauge of the general composite sentiment analysis.
-Our hope is that by choosing an area and gathering tweets from it, we can gauge the general sentiment of a city - And if an event is big enough, we may be able to gauge general sentiment of a city for a particular topic (NBA Finals, Active Shooter situation, Hurricanes, etc)
+Our hope is that by choosing an area and gathering tweets from it, we can gauge the general sentiment of a city - And if an event is big enough, we may be able to gauge general sentiment of a city for a particular topic (NBA Finals, Active Shooter situation, Hurricanes, etc).
+All of this should be as "real time" as the API system allows.

 ## To-Do